TABLE OF CONTENTS

 Freemium CMMS Software Options

 There are several freemium commercial CMMS software options.
-We are listing three in no particular order - Fiix, UpKeep, and Maintenance Care.
-These aren't free cmms software, but commercial.
+We have provided a summary of four leading CMMS products; Click Maint, Fiix, UpKeep, and Maintenance Care.
+These aren't entirely free CMMS software, but they offer free trials or very scaled-back free versions.
+Click Maint CMMS is very easy to use and a great solution for small and mid-sized enterprises.
 Fiix offers powerful cloud capabilities combined with AI-driven insights for asset performance improvements; UpKeep focuses on efficient day-to-day maintenance lifecycle management in distributed workspaces; while Maintenance Care provides immersive 3D virtual reality spaces for enhanced communication between assets linked to their respective work orders.

 Maintain X